stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/customresources.md

 ::: warning Warning:

-* If tenant is deleted, then all associated namespace will also be deleted.
+* If tenant is deleted, then all namespaces created by tenant will also be deleted(spec.namespaces and sandbox namespaces).

 :::